boothub-org/boothub-template-simple-java/README.md

 A simple Java project with a main class and a JUnit test class.

 Provides a Gradle build file that adds support for versioning and for checking license headers.

+Make sure to read the [documentation](http://simple-java.boothub.org) before using this template.